 In order for addiction treatment to be effective, it must address underlying issues along with the drug use.
 Without therapy, many individuals keep the same unhealthy behaviors and attitudes that led to substance abuse in the first place.
 Recovering addicts usually can’t make long-term changes that will allow them to stay sober unless they get the help they need from professional treatment.

 What Types of Behavioral Therapies Are There?

-There are many different types of behavioral therapies that have been found to be effective for addiction treatment.
+There are many types of therapy for drug addiction that can be effective for recovery.
 In fact, many individuals and their doctors work together to create a treatment plan that utilizes more than one type of therapy in order to achieve a well-rounded recovery.

-Some of the most commonly used behavioral therapies for addiction rehab include
+Some of the most commonly used drug abuse therapy options include:

 CBT helps patients relearn positive attitudes and behaviors so they can avoid substance abuse in the future.
 This program is based on the concept that the learning process plays a critical role when a person develops “maladaptive behavioral patterns” and then seeks to correct these patterns (NIDA).
 CBT is effective for almost every type of substance use disorder.

 Contingency management focuses on rerouting the reward pathways of the brain, which, after extensive drug abuse, will be wired to crave and only experience rewards from the use of dangerous substances.
 In this program, patients are given rewards like vouchers for drug-free goods and services or drawings for a prize every time they pass a drug test.